lmagyar/homeassistant-addon-portainer-beta/portainer/README.md

 You could also [open an issue here][issue] GitHub.

+## Contributing

+This is an active open-source project.
+We are always open to people who want to use the code or contribute to it.

+We have set up a separate document containing our [contribution guidelines][contributing].

+Thank you for being involved!

 ## Authors & contributors

 The original setup of this repository is by [Franck Nijhof][frenck].

 For a full list of all authors and contributors, check [the contributor's page][contributors].

+## We have got some Home Assistant add-ons for you

+Want some more functionality to your Home Assistant instance?

+We have created multiple add-ons for Home Assistant.
+For a full list, check out our [GitHub Repository][repository].

 ## License